Illinois students boost morale for Fort Polk Soldiers

+Most kids thanked him and his peers for their service.
+I, on the other hand, shared my interest in the military, but told him my parents didn’t approve.
+He wrote back to us and in turn uplifted me and said to not be limited and go after whatever I want to do, even if that meant to serve against my parents wishes.
+So, I did.

+Fast forward 15 years and I am now at the end of my four-year contract with the Army and have received my own letters from students thanking me and my buddies for our service.
+Reading the letters brought a nostalgic feeling along with the warm memory.

-Students from Immaculate Conception Grade School, Elmhurst, Illinois, sent heartfelt letters to the Fort Polk Public Affairs Office to share with the installation.
+Students from Immaculate Conception Grade School, Elmhurst, Illinois, sent heartfelt letters to the public affairs office for us to share with the installation.
+We partnered with the Better Opportunities for Single Soldiers program to hand out all the letters to Soldiers on the installation at the Post Exchange.

+The letters were fun to read and it was apparent that the Soldiers were happy.
+A little morale boost is never a bad thing.

+Here’s what a few of the Soldiers said back to the students.

 |Date Taken: